 Measuring the depth of the peat is generally done using a special drill for peat (Edelman Auger) as shown in the figure.
-The basic principle gradual measuring bv is checking every 15 -50 cm to check the soil taken by the drill bit, until mineral soil is discovered.
+The basic principle is gradual measuring by checking every 15 -50 cm to check the soil taken by the drill bit, until mineral soil is discovered.